-5.3.6.3 Set Bookmark #n
+5.3.6.5 Set Bookmark

 This menu item allows you to store as retrievable bookmarks, the coordinate position of up to 10 objects.
-To mark the first object, center it in the telescope's field of view and execute "RA/DEC Coordnt $\rightarrow$ Set Bookmark #0," where 0 is the number of the first Bookmark.
+To mark the first object, center it in the telescope's field of view and execute "Coordinates→Set Bookmark #0," where 0 is the number of the first Bookmark.
 The process can be repeated 9 more times for Bookmarks #1 to #9.
 Any Bookmark can be overwritten by scrolling to it with the DEC buttons before setting the new Bookmark.

-Note: The bookmark does not replace the selected object, so slewing to the bookmarked position can only be done by executing the "GoTo Bookmark #n" menu item.
+Note: The bookmark does not replace the selected object, so slewing to the bookmarked position can only be done by executing the "{GoTo Bookmark #n}" menu item.

-5.3.6.4 GoTo Bookmark #n
+5.3.6.6 {GoTo Bookmark #n}

-To GoTo the object at stored Bookmark #n (where n is an integer from 0 to 9), merely execute "RA/DEC Coordnt $\rightarrow$ GoTo Bookmark #n."
+This menu item is only visible if at least one Bookmark is stored.
+To GoTo the object at stored Bookmark #n (where n is an integer from 0 to 9), merely execute "Coordinates $\rightarrow$ GoTo Bookmark #n."
 This function is exceedingly useful for doing differential photometry, where one must slew back and forth between the star being measured, and several comparison and check stars.